You’ll love this Instant Pot Cilantro Lime Rice recipe.

 Unlock and remove the lid.

-Add the cilantro, lime zest (if using), and lime juice.
+Add the cilantro, lime zest (if used), and lime juice.

 Stir very gently to combine.